Jatin0106/smart-meal-planner/README.md

 - **AI Meal Suggestions**: Suggest meals based on the user's available groceries and daily remaining calorie goals.
 - **Water Tracking**: Add a dedicated module for tracking daily water intake.

-## Conclusion
-The Smart Meal Planner successfully demonstrates the usage of modern Flutter architecture, combining Riverpod for predictable state management and Hive for robust offline data persistence.
-The polished UI and robust offline capabilities make it an ideal presentation-ready application for a college practical or portfolio piece.